 Oil contaminated marine sediment sample was collected from harbour, Chennai, Tamilnadu and transported to laboratory in sterile polythene bag.
-The diesel, petrol, kerosene and vegetable oils such as coconut oil, gingly oil, groundnut oil and sunflower oil used in this study were collected from local petrol bunk and oil shop and stored separately in bottles before being added aseptically to the growth medium.
-Bushnell Haas (BH) liquid medium was used as the enrichment medium with 1 %(v/v) diesel as the sole carbon source to isol ate diesel degrading bacteria.
-Serial dilutions (1/10) from the third enrichment process were plated out into BH agar plates, which were covered with 100 μl of diesel oil and incubated at 30°C for approximately one week.
+The diesel, petrol, kerosene and vegetable oils such as coconut oil, gingelly oil, groundnut oil and sunflower oil used in this study were collected from local petrol bunk and oil shop and stored separately in bottles before being added aseptically to the growth medium.
+Bushnell Haas (BH) liquid medium was used as the enrichment medium with 1 % (v/v) diesel as the sole carbon source to isol ate diesel degrading bacteria.Serial dilutions (1/10) from the third enrichment process were plated out into BH agar plates, which were covered with 100 μl of diesel oil and incubated at 30°C for 7 days.
 The single colonies were streaked into nutrient agar plates incubated at 30°C overnight and stored at 4°C until further use.
-The organism was identified morphologically by Gram's staining, motility test and biochemical tests such as catalase, oxidase, indole, methyl red,voges-proskauer,citrate utilization, Triple Sugar Iron fermentation and Urease test.
-Biosurfactant production in MS medium with diesel, kerosene, petrol and vegetable oil such as coconut oil, gingelly oil, groundnut oil and sunflower oil as carbon source Extraction of biosurfactant by acid precipitation.
-Preliminary characterization by TLC and estimation of rhamnose .
-Screening of antimicrobial activity of biosurfactant against clinical isolates from diabetic foot ulcer was carried out.
+The organism was identified morphologically and biochemically as per NCCLS guidelines.
+Biosurfactant production was carried out in Mineral Salt (MS) medium with diesel, kerosene, petrol and vegetable oil such as coconut oil, gingelly oil, groundnut oil and sunflower oil as carbon source.
+The extraction of Biosurfactant was done by acid precipitation method.
+The preliminary characterization of crude surfactant was carried out by TLC and the biosurfactant was identified as rhamnolipid.
+The estimation of rhamnose in the Biosurfactant was carried out by Anthrone's method.
+The antimicrobial activity of biosurfactant against clinical isolates was performed by AWD assay.
+The Biosurfactant showed effective inhibitory against the clinical isolates.

-Keywords: biosurfactant, Bushnell Haas (BH) liquid medium, antimicrobial activity.
+Keywords: Marine sediment, Biosurfactant organisms, antimicrobial activity.